Wellington Point

 The educational profile of Wellington Point exceeds national averages, with above-average qualification levels and academic performance metrics

-University qualification levels in Wellington Point are at 25.9%, slightly below the Greater Brisbane average of 30.5%.
+University qualification levels in Wellington Point stand at 25.9%, slightly below the Greater Brisbane average of 30.5%.
 Bachelor degrees are most common at 17.5%, followed by postgraduate qualifications (5.2%) and graduate diplomas (3.2%).
 Vocational credentials are held by 38.8% of residents aged 15+, with advanced diplomas at 14.2% and certificates at 24.6%.

-Educational participation is high, with 29.0% currently enrolled in formal education.
-This includes secondary education (10.2%), primary education (9.3%), and tertiary education (4.8%).
+Educational participation is high, with 29.0% of residents currently enrolled in formal education.
+This includes 10.2% in secondary education, 9.3% in primary education, and 4.8% pursuing tertiary education.

 Frequently Asked Questions - Education